-- The Committee votes on all mandatory fees, whether changes are proposed or not, and to add any new fees.
-(NOTE: The BOR policy only refers to the committee's consideration of increases to existing fees and new fees.
-By inference this policy also includes recommendations to reduce existing fees.) - 2.
+- 1. The Committee votes on all mandatory fees, whether changes are proposed or not, and on proposals to add any new fees or to reduce existing fees. - 2.
 Where a staff Committee member works in a program funded through a fee, he or she must recuse him/herself from the vote on that particular fee. - 3.
 When a Committee member is absent from a meeting, a substitute may be requested for that member, subject to approval of the co-chairs. - 4.
 In no case shall the number of voting student members at a meeting fall below one-half of the total voting Committee members.

-The Committee meeting schedule shall be structured so as to provide the Chancellor with mandatory student fee and budgetary recommendations in sufficient time for approval, typically in January of each year.
-The Committee should strive to complete its review and prepare a preliminary recommendation prior to the end of the fall semester.
+The Committee meeting schedule must provide recommendations to the President in sufficient time for submission of proposals to the Chancellor in accordance with the BOR calendar.
+Accordingly, the Committee should strive to complete its review and prepare a preliminary recommendation prior to the end of the fall semester.
 The staff chair will coordinate with BOR staff to ensure that fee recommendations are made on a timely basis.
 Submitting organizations are responsible for preparing the forms required by the BOR and by Georgia Tech to support fee submissions, with the assistance of the Office of Institute Budget Planning and Administration.